Everything We Know About CARES Act Expanded Unemployment Benefits

 Crucially, the self-employed and independent contractors now qualify for unemployment through the Pandemic Unemployment Assistance program.
 This temporary, federally funded program allows those who don’t qualify for traditional unemployment to receive benefits during the pandemic.
 That includes gig workers, such as ride share drivers, who have lost money because no one needs a ride anymore.

-How do you file?
+How do you file for unemployment benefits?

 File online or by phone through your state.
 You can find out the number or URL at CareerOneStop.org, a website sponsored by the Labor Department.
 According to MarketWatch, you’ll need to provide personal information along with information on your most recent job.
 That includes your start and end date, along with details on your wages.
 Given the sheer number of filers, though, it might be tough to get through.